 - After a student gains permission, his or her roommate(s) reserves the right to ask the guest(s) to leave.

-- No guest may stay more than two consecutive nights without the resident notifying the complex Assistant Director.
+- No guest may stay more than two consecutive nights without the resident notifying the complex Assistant Director and their Resident Assistant.

 - The maximum occupancy of a room is at the discretion of the residence hall staff.
-Community Advisors and Assistant Directors may limit the number of guests based on College health and safety standards.
+Resident Assitants and Assistant Directors may limit the number of guests based on College health and safety standards.

 - Hosts are responsible for guest’s behavior, and guests are expected to abide by all College rules and regulations.